Events Organised by the Social and Fundraising Committee and Northesk Guild:

 All are very welcome to join the Guild, whether members of Northesk or not, or to come along to any of the meetings.
 Meetings take place fortnightly, starting at 2 pm.

 The newsletter of Northesk Church - "Northesk News" is produced three times a year - Easter, early Autumn and Christmas - and these are given to all members, with copies also available in the Church and in the Musselburgh Library.
 Articles from members of the congregation are welcome, as are contributions from other people in the community.
-The next edition will be the autumn newsletter, to be published in late August 2019.
+The next edition will be the Autumn newsletter, to be published in August 2020.

 Northesk Scottish Country Dancers